Skip To Content

 Browse imagery is used as a reference to full-resolution imagery.
 It is usually published so that end users can search, review, and order full-resolution content using an app.
 Sometimes called thumbnails, browse images are typically only three bands, compressed, and have a lower resolution than the original imagery.
 A requirement of browse imagery is low data volume per image to ensure fast performance when browsing.

-Organizations often want end users to browse and query their imagery collection without loading the full-resolution data.
-Searchable browse imagery is often a good solution.
-(For an example application that uses browse imagery, see Landsat Look Viewer.)
+Searchable browse imagery is recommended for organizations that want end users to browse and query their imagery collection without loading the full-resolution data.

 Image services based on this type of mosaic dataset allow you to search imagery based on attributes and geographic location, and display imagery previews in web maps (the full-resolution images are typically not available to the end user).